-The DRC was formed in 1993 under the guidance of Professor Hawkins and Professor Cormier at the University of Western Ontario.
+The Dispute Resolution Centre (DRC) was formed in 1993 under the guidance of Professor Hawkins and Professor Cormier at the University of Western Ontario.
 Housed in the Faculty of Law, the DRC was established in order to provide an effective alternative for peacefully resolving disputes.

-The creators of the DRC looked to working models of community mediation centres established in Ithaca, New York and at the University of Missouri-Columbia to help formulate their plans for a centre that would provide both training to volunteer mediators, and to provide free mediation services for the Middlesex County.
+The creators of the DRC looked to working models of community mediation centres established in Ithaca, New York, and at the University of Missouri-Columbia to help formulate their plans for a centre that would provide training to volunteer mediators, as well as free mediation services for the Middlesex County.

 In 2014, the DRC was very proud to launch the 810 Court Project.
 DRC interns now attend the London Courthouse to offer mediation as an alternative to parties who are seeking or defending peace bonds.